binarycodon/MagicBoard/README.md

 ## License

 Project is available under Affero GNU GPL License.
-Dual licensing is also available for commercial use.
+Separate Commercial licensing is also available for commercial use.
 Please contact support@bianrycodon.com for contribution and Contributor's license.